smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/OnRCStatus.md

 AND RC app_2 starts registration

 SDL must
-Send OnRCStatus notification to HMI and to RC app_1, RC app_2 with all modules in `freeModules` parameter.
+send OnRCStatus notification with all modules in `freeModules` parameter to HMI and to RC app_1, RC app_2 with all modules in `freeModules` parameter.
+send and OnRCStatus notification with 'allowed = true' and all modules in `freeModules` parameter to RC app_1, RC app_2

 7.
 In case